scverse/governance/in_progress/mission-statement.md

 `scverse` provides a set of high quality infrastructure and analysis packages for single cell data.
 These packages are well documented, tested and with broad functionality.
 All of these packages work with standardized data structures which use common Python numeric types and have interchange-friendly on-disk formats.
-Beyond these standard packages, users have access to cutting-edge and alternative analysis methods through the large ecosystem of packages built around these core tools.
+Beyond standard packages, users have access to cutting-edge and alternative analysis methods through the large ecosystem of packages built around these core tools.

 Together with technical and development support, we also support our users through: